Accounts Receivable Financing

 While there are many advantages to accounts receivable factoring, two of the most important for a business are the simplicity of the process and the speed with which it can be implemented.
 Here's how accounts receivable factoring works:

-- Your company sells an unpaid eligible receivable to an accounts receivable factoring company.
+- Your company sells an unpaid eligible receivable to accounts receivable factoring company.
 Eligibility is based on your customer's creditworthiness (not your company's).

 - Your company receives an initial payment, usually up to 90% of the face amount of the receivable, within 24-48 hours.